 The claim adjuster works with the relevant party to answer the questions raised by the underwriters.
 Both parties go back and forth until all the information is available to resolve the claim.

-If the relevant party has gotten hurt in a car accident and is eligible for compensation, the adjuster will negotiate a settlement amount to close the case.
-When the victim accepts the settlement offer, the adjuster gets back to Lloyd’s with a signed letter from the victim agreeing to the monetary compensation.
+The adjuster will negotiate a settlement amount to close the case if the relevant party has gotten hurt in a car accident and is eligible for compensation.
+When the victim accepts the settlement offer, the adjuster gets back to Lloyd’s with a signed letter from the victim agreeing to the monetary reward.

 Lloyd’s generates an electronic payment collection request to the relevant underwriter to pay claims payments as per the agreement.

 After analyzing the relevant agreement, parties can approve or reject the claims payments.
-Once all parties come to a mutual understanding and approve the payment, the system processes the payment through Lloyd’s central accounting system and deposits it into the broker’s account, from where it gets sent to the insured.
+Once all parties come to a mutual understanding and approve the payment, the system processes the payment through Lloyd’s central accounting system.
+It deposits it into the broker’s account, from where it gets sent to the insured.

-If you got into a car accident or are looking to get more information on getting claims payments, contact Ehline Law and our personal injury attorneys at (213) 596 9642 for a free consultation with our legal experts.
+If you got into a car accident or want more information on getting claims payments, contact Ehline Law and our personal injury attorneys at (213) 596 9642 for a free consultation with our legal experts.
 We help assess individual injury cases, determine fault, calculate claim value, and pursue insurance companies to settle claims as soon as possible.

 Contact us for more information on getting the claims payments you deserve from bad faith insurers and others on the risk of paying your full and fair car accident damages.